wdhongtw/comet-utils/README.md

 ## Features

-- Tool to read, write metadata file (partially done)
+- Tool to read, write metadata file (done)
 - CLI tool to read, write metadata from and to comic file (planned)

 ## CoMet Spec